-The locals top that feat on the second day by pulling the floats up a hill as the crowd exhorts them while drinking hot, sweet rice wine and eating local specialties.
+The locals top that feat on the third day by pulling the floats up a steep hill as the crowd exhorts them while drinking local sake and eating local specialties.

 Train is the best way to get to Chichibu and the festival.

-The Chichibu Yomatsuri is held right in downtown Chichibu, right outside Chichibu and Seibu-Chichibu stations.
+The Chichibu Yomatsuri is held right in downtown Chichibu, right outside Chichibu (Chichibu Railway) and Seibu-Chichibu (Seibu Railway) stations.

-From Tokyo Station , take the JR and Chichibu Railway Lines to get to Chichibu within an hour and 45 minutes and two hours and 20 minutes, depending on whether you take the shinkansen or local trains to Kumagaya Station.
+From Tokyo Station , take the JR and Chichibu Railway Lines to get to Chichibu between an hour and 45 minutes and two hours and 20 minutes, depending on whether you take the shinkansen or local trains to Kumagaya Station.

-Alternatively, you can take the Red Arrow limited express train (reservation required) from Ikebukuro in Tokyo to Seibu-Chichibu Station.
+Alternatively, you can take the Laview limited express train (reservation required) from Ikebukuro in Tokyo to Seibu-Chichibu Station.
 This takes approximately an hour and 20 minutes.

-The Chichibu Yomatsuri is one of Japan's three great hikiyama or float festivals, along with the Gion Matsuri in Kyoto and Takayama Matsuri in Takayama , Gifu Prefecture .
+The Chichibu Yomatsuri is said to be one of Japan's three great hikiyama or float festivals, along with the Gion Matsuri in Kyoto and Takayama Matsuri in Takayama , Gifu Prefecture .
 It's the only one that takes place in the wintertime.

-The spectacle here in Chichibu is intensified with a night fireworks display on the second day that lasts for over two hours.
+The spectacle here in Chichibu is intensified with a nighttime fireworks display on the third day that lasts for over two hours.

 During the two nights of the festival, massive floats with imaginative decorations are towed through the town.
 The floats are adorned with lanterns, tapestries of gilded wood carvings and depictions of beasts and mythical figures.
 They're hauled along to the sounds of taiko drum and flute music.

-The festival's climax is on the second night, when the 10- to 20-ton floats representing the different wards of Chichibu are hauled up Dango Hill.
-It's a steep journey and the floats are heavy.
+The festival's climax is on the second night when the 10- to 20-ton floats representing the different neighborhood associations of Chichibu are hauled up Dango Hill.
+It's a steep journey, and the six floats are heavy.
 Once they finally reach the top, everyone at the festival rejoices.
-There's then a fireworks display that lasts well over two hours, lighting up the floats and the nighttime scene.
+During the middle of it all, there's a fireworks display that lasts well over two hours, lighting up the floats and the nighttime scene.